We get a lot of questions about casino bonuses, here’s the answers to the most common ones. Send your own questions via our contact page.

 This sounds like a lot, but it’s less than you’d think.
 Since both winning and losing rounds, as well as playing with the winnings, counts towards the limit, betting $3000 is no big deal.
 It’s 300 rounds of $10 slots spins for example.

 Note that not all games count towards the requirement.
 This is called a game contribution limit.

-When wagering towards rollover requirements are calculated, not all casino games are treated equally: some games contribute less than the full bet size towards the wagering requirements.
+When you wager towards a rollover requirement, not all casino games are treated equally.
+Some games contribute less than the full bet size towards the wagering requirement.

-How much each game contributes towards playthrough requirements changes from casino to casino, but these are typical numbers (same as the ones at Microgaming casinos for example):
+How much each game contributes towards playthrough requirements changes from casino to casino, but these are typical numbers (Microgaming casinos often have these exact numbers):

 - Slots: 100%